The Suspended Vocation

 The Suspended Vocation (La vocation suspendue) is a 1978 French drama film directed by Chilean filmmaker Raúl Ruiz.
 It is a free adaptation of the perverse theological 1950 novel of the same name by Pierre Klossowski.

 Plot

-The film centers on a Dominican monk named Jérôme (played by one actor in colour and another actor in black-and-white) and his interactions with various higher-ups within the French Catholic Church.
+The film centers on a Dominican friar named Jérôme (played by one actor in colour and another actor in black-and-white) and his interactions with various higher-ups within the French Catholic Church.